kupzsensei/cerberus-ai-cai/README.md

 *   **Threats and Risks Research**: A dedicated module for performing targeted cybersecurity threat and risk research based on specified date ranges, providing a structured overview of incidents.
 *   **Incident & Company Investigation**: Conduct in-depth investigations into specific cybersecurity incidents or gather comprehensive information about companies.
 The AI collates and summarizes findings from various sources.
 *   **Research & Investigation History**: Access and manage a detailed history of all past research queries and investigations, allowing for easy review and deletion of entries.
+*   **Enhanced Local File Storage**: Manage your files with an improved interface featuring group delete and download operations, and a streamlined file upload process through a dedicated modal.
 *   **Containerized Deployment**: Simplified setup and deployment across various environments using Docker and Docker Compose, ensuring consistency and portability.

 ## Technologies Utilized